ansh25saini/FaceIn/README.md

 Three functionalities are present- Mark-in/Mark-out/Analytics
 * Mark-in/Mark-out-
      * To check the email functionality, enter your correct email address to get the email notification from noreplyfacein@gmail.com
-     * To make the attendance, only one correct user can be identified at a time with correct login credentials; if frame conatins more than one user at a time whose faces can be recognized then an unauthorized message will be shown.
+     * To mark the attendance, only one correct user can be identified at a time with correct login credentials; if frame conatins more than one user at a time whose faces can be recognized then an unauthorized message will be shown.
-     So to make, enter correct username of yours and only you should be in the frame.
+     So to mark, enter correct username of yours and only you should be in the frame.
     * Press p after you think that you have been correctly recognized by the system
     * Video feed will not close until you press p.